Naaafis/Song_Feature_Pred/README.md

 ***model_weights***: Directory containing weights of pretrained models

 ***song_pred***: environment necessary to run our files locally.
-It is recommended to load the model weights, labels from
+It is recommended to load the model weights, labels and notebooks into Colab such that there arent issues with torchaudio.
+Otherwise, activate this environment as per usual activation of python venv if desired to execute files locally.

 ***simple_model.ipynb***: our first attempt at creating a model to feed in the images of the spectrograms extracted from the audio data for a batch of the songs. this simple model uses a convolutional layer and 3 linear layers and uses MSE as the criterion